Linesearch-free adaptive Bregman proximal gradient for convex minimization under local relative smoothness: Numerical experiments

 \subsection{Euclidean problems}

 We finally assess the proposed adaptive selection strategies in purely Euclidean settings, namely, in which the smooth function has a globally Lipschitz continuous gradient.
-To this end, we consider a standard lasso problem
+We study two setups, each developed in a dedicated subsection.